DejasDejas/Beta_VAE_Pytorch_Ignite/README.md

 ### Dataset:

-To illustrate the MR-VAE model, we use [MNIST dataset](http://yann.lecun.com/exdb/mnist/) in first time. \
+To illustrate the Beta-VAE model, we use [MNIST dataset](http://yann.lecun.com/exdb/mnist/) in first time. \
 The dataset is composed of 28x28 grayscale images of handwritten digits.

 ### Open notebook on Google Colab: